srl-labs/learn-srlinux/docs/blog/posts/2024/navigating-srl.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-With the routes correctly programmed, server s1 can communicate with s2, confirming that our end network state is achieved.
+With the routes correctly programmed, hosts h1 can communicate with h2, confirming that our end network state is achieved.

 ```
-root@s1:~# ping 172.16.20.2
+root@h1:~# ping 172.16.20.2
 PING 172.16.20.1 (172.16.20.1) 56(84) bytes of data.
 64 bytes from 172.16.20.2: icmp_seq=1 ttl=61 time=1.48 ms
 64 bytes from 172.16.20.2: icmp_seq=2 ttl=61 time=0.996 ms